Self-Organized Higgs Criticality: Toy Model: Explicitly Varying Higgs Mass

 To illustrate a basic model with the features we seek, we work in 5D asymptotically anti-de Sitter space without a UV brane, and give the Higgs a bulk mass term that varies \emph{explicitly} with the extra-dimensional coordinate.
-We strongly emphasize that this is a toy model with curious features that help motivate the more realistic and more easily interpretable model in Section~\ref{sec:gwdriven}.
-Specifically, this model leaves out backreaction between the Higgs and the dynamics that give rise to the varying mass term, while in Section~\ref{sec:gwdriven}, this backreaction is taken fully into account.
+We strongly emphasize that this is a toy model that easily illustrates some curious features that help motivate the more realistic model in Section~\ref{sec:gwdriven}.
+Specifically, this model leaves out backreaction between the Higgs and the (here unspecified) dynamics that give rise to the varying mass term, while in Section~\ref{sec:gwdriven}, this backreaction is taken fully into account.

 The metric can be written as (setting the AdS curvature near the AdS boundary, $k$, to 1)~\cite{Bunk:2017fic}: \beq ds^2 = \frac{1}{z^2} \left[ dx_4^2 - \frac{dz^2}{G(z)} \right]. \eeq The coordinate $z$ ranges from $0$ at the AdS boundary to an IR brane at $z=z_1$, and for $z \rightarrow 0$, the function $G$ has the asymptotic behavior $G(z) \rightarrow 1$ and $G'(z) \rightarrow 0$.
 Away from $z = 0$, the function $G$ encodes the effects of gravitational backreaction due to nontrivial bulk physics such as condensates.
 We are restricting our ansatz for the background to solutions obeying 4D Lorentz invariance.